AutoByteus/community-tools/README.md

 # Autobyteus Community Tools

 Autobyteus Community Tools is a library that extends the functionality of the core Autobyteus library.

-## Features

-- **WeiboPoster**: Automate posting movie reviews on Weibo
-- **ReviewedMoviesRetriever**: Retrieve previously reviewed movies on Weibo
-- **XiaohongshuPoster**: Automate posting book reviews on Xiaohongshu
-- **ReviewedBooksRetriever**: Retrieve previously reviewed books on Xiaohongshu

 ## Dependencies